geomagpy/IMBOT/README.md

 ### 3.1.
 Step 1 - submission and review

-Step 1 is related to the submission process of the data provider and the also comprises any updates and or corrections of submitted data products.
+Step 1 is related to the submission process of the data provider and also comprises any updates and/or corrections of submitted data products.
 Whenever data products are submitted to INTERMAGNET they are uploaded to a geomagnetic information nodes (GIN).
 The step 1 GIN is hosted by CNRS in Paris.
 Observatories/Institutes will obtain connection details after initial approval by INTERMAGNET officers.
 There are two different step 1 archives on the GIN, one for one-minute data, the other for one-second data.
 The have a common structure, namely a yearly directory organization and will always host solely original raw data as uploaded by the submitting entity.
-IMBOT is permanently scanning these archives and an automatic analysis is triggered when ever new data is uploaded or data has been modified whithin the step 1 directory.
-IMBOT version 2 is scanning the directory structure every second day starting in the night (central european time) and will analyze data sets which have modified/created since its last scan.
+IMBOT is permanently scanning these archives and an automatic analysis is triggered when ever new data is uploaded or data has been modified within the step 1 directory.
+IMBOT is scanning the directory structure every day starting in the night (central european time) and will analyze data sets which have modified/created since its last scan.
 It will exclude data modified within the last two hours to prevent the analysis of yet unfinished upload processes.
-After performing the automatic tests the ongoing procedure is slightly different for one-minute data products and one-second data products.
+After performing automatic tests the ongoing procedure is slightly different for one-minute data products and one-second data products.
 For one-minute data products, the data provider as well as the assigned data checker will receive an automatic notification including review report from the automatic process.
 Then the human referee is performing a review and discussing